 One Tag is a solution developed by Adsmurai that allows you to implement Facebook Conversions API through Google Tag Manager, ensuring seamless conversion tracking with easy configuration of all events.

 Step 1: Facebook Pixel ID and Access Token

-With the pixel identifier information and the access token, we can save the credentials and we will have the pixel inserted in Serverless Tracking.
+With the pixel identifier information and the access token, we can save the credentials and we will have the pixel inserted in One Tag.

 Step 2: Events in your Google Tag Manager

 It's time to configure the pixel events from your Google Tag Manager.
 To do this, go to the Tags panel and click on New.